aravindvnair99/Motorola-Moto-E-condor-unbrick/README.md

 * Downgrading to stock 4.4.2 from stock 5.0.x (If correct bootloader is present, no issues)
 * Take OTA from stock 4.4.2 to stock 4.4.4 (If correct bootloader is present, no issues)

 Fastboot is three different things with the same name: A protocol for communication between your phone hardware and a computer, software that runs on the phone when in fastboot mode and the executable file on the computer you use to make them talk to each other.
 Not all phones have a fastboot mode that the user can access.
-Because fastboot starts before android and even when android isn't installed you can you it as an alternative of recovery mode in case recovery mode partition is corrupted.
+Because fastboot starts before android and even when android isn't installed you can use it as an alternative of recovery mode in case recovery mode partition is corrupted.

 # :book: File IDs and descriptions (Please note OEMs in many cases change default names):